leoal2/USEEIO_CARB_Runner/README.md

+This guide assumes you are using Anaconda Prompt (Windows).
+Please install Miniconda or Anaconda before following these steps.

 # USEEIO_CARB_Runner

 This repository provides a California-customized implementation of the U.S. EPA's Environmentally-Extended Input-Output (USEEIO) model.
 It includes a Python script that performs matrix decomposition, emissions estimation, and demand scaling using both national and California-specific data.